folio-org/folio-org.github.io/community/guide-issues.md

 ## Priority levels

 The priority level indicates the importance.
-These are set by someone else.
+An issue's priority is set by the project managers.

 - **P1**: highest priority item, drop everything else before this is resolved, reserved for critical bugfixes
 - **P2**: normal priority level, must be included in the current development cycle